 "Stepping onto the StoryWalking path with Jenafer Joy is to take a richer, wilder, far more enlightening journey than Alice ever dreamed possible when she slipped down that rabbit hole!
 This is a don’t miss opportunity for fun, artful adventure, and self-discovery like no other you’ll ever take! "

 All my art techniques are actually tricks to make you forget that you are doing something as high fallutin as making art and just start playing.
 Collage requires more glue than skill.
 Haiku requires that you can count to seven.
 Let the doll show you the way and I guarantee that - like every other student that has taken this journey - you're going to be blown away by what you created.
 And even more important you're going to be blown away by the truths that the images represent.

 This course has 10 chapters.
 Each one is composed of 7 short prompts with art and reflection.
 You could triple underline your commitment to art and dedicate 15 minutes each day and complete the journey in 10 weeks.
 You could binge on a few chapters and then rest or you could trust a turtle pace and take a bite whenever you'd like.
-For you rabbit paced folks, the course will be fully accessible by the end of March.

 Get ready to mark your way in a step by step creative & juicy inquiry into intuition, wildness & wisdom...